 Who Should I Name As My Beneficiary?

-Your beneficiary should be someone you would like your benefits to go to in the case of an unforeseen event of death.
-Though, your travel companion is often someone close to you and may seem like the right person to name as your beneficiary, it is a good idea to additionally name a secondary beneficiary in case there is an accident in which both of you are involved.
+Your medical insurance beneficiary should be someone you would like your benefits to go to in the event of your death.
+Though your travel companion is often someone close to you and may seem like the right person to name as your beneficiary, it is a good idea to additionally name a secondary beneficiary in case there is an accident in which both of you are involved.
 This way, you are assured that the benefits will be received by the party or parties you have designated in your insurance policy.

 Failing to Name a Beneficiary is a Big Mistake

 Without the specific designation of a beneficiary on your insurance policy, the benefits youve purchased will not go where you intended.
-If you do not name a beneficiary, the funds will go into the probate depending on the laws of your country.
+If you do not name a visitors insurance beneficiary, the funds will go into the probate depending on the laws of your country.
 In most cases, this means a much reduced amount will reach your family once the proper legal actions are concluded.

 Most visitors insurance plans dont want a minor – that is, a person under the age of 18 – named as the beneficiary of any insurance policy.
-The reasons are varied, but essentially, it’s for the best interest of the child who would not be qualified to handle such a large sum of money.
+The reasons are varied, but essentially, its for the best interest of the child who would not be qualified to handle such a large sum of money.
 This is also true for people with disabilities that would severely limit them from being able to manage the account.